Hit enter to search or ESC to close

 Metrics allow for the weighting of similar and dissimilar programs.

-What do our highest-scoring grantees have in common?
-Our lowest?
+What do the highest-scoring programs have in common?
+The lowest?

 We measure our own impact the same way we measure our grantees: how much poverty we eliminate with each dollar we spend.